roshbeng/opcua_fusion_test_servers_and_hardware/README.md

-Of course.
-Here is the updated `README.md` with the Python code blocks removed, making it more concise.

----

 # OPC UA Controlled Cobot and Conveyor System

 This project features a 3D-printable 6-axis collaborative robot (Cobot) and a conveyor belt system, both designed to be controlled remotely via OPC UA servers running on Raspberry Pi.
 The system is a complete mechatronics project, including 3D CAD models, electronic circuit diagrams, and Python control scripts.